 English journalist and social reformer.
 Rural Rides (1830).

 We use everything but the oink.

 Anonymous, a favorite motto of U.S. pork packing companies.

 The killing is done on the second floor, to which the hogs ascend by means of an inclined walk.
 Entering a pen at the top of this walk, they are unceremoniously knocked on the head with a hammer…

 Harper’s Weekly, January 11, 1868.

 The future of the global pork industry is bright with opportunity.
 But we can no longer just produce pigs or even pork.
-We must produce raw material that is easily processed… adaptable to case-ready packaging as well as to carrying a brand name, a nutritional label and a nutritional claim… Pork will have to adapt to serve as a flavor carrier and as a nutrient delivery system.
+We must produce raw material that is easily processed… adaptable to case-ready packaging as well as to carrying a brand name, a nutritional lable and a nutritional claim… Pork will have to adapt to serve as a flavor carrier and as a nutrient delivery system.
 Pork products will be used as ingredients, flavoring agents and aroma generators.

 Ken Prusa, a meat scientist at Iowa State University.
 “Are You Prepared to Produce Quality Pork?” in PIGS 98, August 1998.